 Assuming you spend at least $75 per year on Southwest Airlines tickets (or even taxes and fees, if redeeming points), then this should more or less be worth face value.

-So using this benefit and the 7,500 point annual bonus, we’re talking about nearly $175 worth of value, which is more than the annual fee.
+Using this benefit and the 7,500-point annual bonus, we’re talking about nearly $175 worth of value, which is more than the annual fee.

 Southwest Priority Card Upgraded Boardings